 - Jesus said, “You give them something to eat,” when the disciples told him about the thousands of hungry people who were listening to his preaching (Mark 6:34-44).

-- The United Nations Food and Agriculture Organization’s best estimate of the number of hungry people worldwide for 2010 remains at 925 million (reported October 2011).
+- The United Nations Food and Agriculture Organization estimates the number of hungry people worldwide to be 870 million, or one in eight people (reported in 2012).

 - In the United States, the wealthiest nation on the planet: 49 million Americans are at risk for hunger, and 17 million children live in households where food has run short over the past year.